mbuczko/cerber-roles/README.md

 # Usage

 Having both permissions and roles already defined how to reach them in a request?
-This library exposes a `wrap-permissions` middleware which together with [cerber's](https://github.com/mbuczko/cerber-oauth2-provider) `cerber.handlers/wrap-authorized` populates principal's roles and permissions.
+A `wrap-permissions` middleware has been exposed which together with [cerber's](https://github.com/mbuczko/cerber-oauth2-provider) `cerber.handlers/wrap-authorized` populates principal's roles and permissions in ring-based HTTP request.

 Let's walk through all the routes configuration basing on popular compojure to see how it works.